What Can I Invest in With a Self-Directed IRA?

 By using a Self-Directed IRA to purchase foreign currencies, such as the Iraqi Dinar, all foreign currency gains generated would be tax-deferred until a distribution is taken.
 Traditional IRA distributions are not required until the IRA owner turns 70 1/2.
 In the case of a Self-Directed Roth IRA LLC, all foreign currency gains are tax-free.

 Bitcoin & Other Cryptocurrencies

 The IRS treats Bitcoin and other cryptocurrency as property and not currency.
 The IRS is providing a potential boost to investors.
 However, it’s also keeping extensive record-keeping rules and significant taxes on its use.

 With IRA Financial Group’s Self-Directed IRA LLC Bitcoin solution, you can use traditional IRA or Roth IRA funds to buy Bitcoin tax-free.
-We have recently launched a new digital solution with Gemini Exchange, which will allow our clients to buy and sell cryptocurrency directly through Gemini.
-This will eliminate the cost of high brokers and LLCs and offers a safer platform to perform crypto transactions.
+Our solution will eliminate the cost of high brokers and LLCs and offers a safer platform to perform crypto transactions.
 IRA Financial is the first Self-Directed IRA custodian that allows investors to buy and sell cryptos without a broker or LLC.